Vandmand/CityGam/Documentation/Required modules/Grid.md

 # The Grid System
-Becuase the game needs to run on a grid system, we've decided to start at making a grid.
+Because the game needs to run on a grid system, we've decided to start at making a grid.
-For easier creation of the grid module we've decided to create a seudo-version.
+For easier creation of the grid module, we've decided to create a pseudo-version.
 This version looks like this:

 ```js